Nakajima-Foundation/ownplate/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-## function
+## Function

-You need to deploy function for	develoment.
+You need to deploy Function for	develoment.

 ```
 cd functions && npm install